slmgc/Nothing/README.md

 ## FAQ

-Q: Proxies are slow and there is a runtime overhead.
+Q-1: Proxies are slow and there is a runtime overhead.
 Why should I use **Nothing**?

 A: You should keep a few things in mind:

 1. "Premature optimization is the root of all evil" - Donald E. Knuth.
-1. Have you checked the performance of **Nothing**?
+2. Have you checked the performance of **Nothing**?
 Does it really impact the performance of your code?
 If it does, you can always opt out using **Nothing** for performance-critical parts of your code.
-1. You can use **Nothing** for writing unit tests which are less likely to be performance-dependant.
+3. You can use **Nothing** for writing unit tests which are less likely to be performance-dependant.

-Q: I believe that it's hard to understand the logic as the code will fail silently if I would use **Nothing**.
+Q-2: I believe that it's hard to understand the logic as the code will fail silently if I would use **Nothing**.
 I prefer to use try/catch blocks instead, e.g.:

 ```js
 try {